amogharajsandur/SectionB_Group16_ProjectYield/README.md

 * 💰 Generate **€1.1M** in additional annual revenue.
 * 📉 Reduce operational call volume by **15%** (saving ~€70k/year).

-🛠️ Tools & MethodologyPrimary Tool: Google Sheets (Advanced)Techniques Used:Data Cleaning: Handling missing values (IFERROR, FILTER), sanitizing text (PROPER, TRIM), and duplicate removal.Feature Engineering:Lifecycle Status: Created logic to distinguish "New" vs. "Existing" customers.Financial Health: Segmented users into "In Debt" vs. "In Credit" based on balance sheets.Analysis: Pivot Tables, Correlation Matrices, and Descriptive Statistics.Visualization: Interactive Dashboard with Slicers and Dynamic Charts.📊 Key Insights & Findings1.
-The "Solvency" CorrelationCustomers with a Personal Loan are 3x less likely to subscribe to a term deposit.Action: Exclude leads with loan = yes from cold-call lists immediately.2.
-Seasonal InefficiencyMay is the highest volume month (31% of calls) but has the lowest efficiency (6% conversion).
-In contrast, October and September show conversion rates >15%.Action: Shift 20% of the marketing budget from Q2 (May) to Q3/Q4 (Sep-Oct).3.
-Demographic Opportunities"The Golden Ratio": Students (<25) and Retirees (>60) convert at 25%+, yet make up less than 5% of the call volume."The Blue-Collar Trap": Blue-collar workers receive the most calls but have the lowest ROI.4.
-Duration ThresholdsCalls exceeding 15 minutes (900s) have a diminishing return on investment and often indicate non-sales interactions (complaints).Action: Implement a soft operational cap at 12 minutes to preserve agent availability.💡 Strategic RecommendationsRecommendationPriorityFeasibilityEst.
-Revenue ImpactSolvency Filter (Remove 'In Debt' leads)🔴 HighEasy+€450kSeasonal Budget Shift (May → Oct)🟠 MediumMedium+€300kVIP Retrieval Team (Focus on poutcome=success)🟢 LowEasy+€250kCall Efficiency Cap (Stop at 15 mins)🟢 LowHard(Cost Savings Only)📝 Technical Logic (Snippet)Example of the logic used to create the 'Customer Lifecycle' variable:Google Sheets / Excel Formula:Excel=ARRAYFORMULA(
-  IF(N2:N = -1, "New Customer",
-  IF(N2:N > 0, "Existing Customer", "Unknown"))
-)
-SQL Equivalent (for scalability):SQLSELECT customer_id,
-  CASE
-    WHEN pdays = -1 THEN 'New Customer'
-    ELSE 'Existing Customer'
-  END AS lifecycle_stage
-FROM bank_data;
+🛠️ Tools & Methodology
+Primary Tool: Google Sheets (Advanced)

+Techniques Used:

+Data Cleaning: Handling missing values (IFERROR, FILTER), sanitizing text (PROPER, TRIM), and duplicate removal.

+Feature Engineering:

+Lifecycle Status: Created logic to distinguish "New" vs. "Existing" customers.

+Financial Health: Segmented users into "In Debt" vs. "In Credit" based on balance sheets.

+Analysis: Pivot Tables, Correlation Matrices, and Descriptive Statistics.

+Visualization: Interactive Dashboard with Slicers and Dynamic Charts.

+📊 Key Insights & Findings
+1. The "Solvency" Correlation
+Customers with a Personal Loan are 3x less likely to subscribe to a term deposit.

+Action: Exclude leads with loan = yes from cold-call lists immediately.

+2. Seasonal Inefficiency
+May is the highest volume month (31% of calls) but has the lowest efficiency (6% conversion).
+In contrast, October and September show conversion rates >15%.

+Action: Shift 20% of the marketing budget from Q2 (May) to Q3/Q4 (Sep-Oct).

+3. Demographic Opportunities
+"The Golden Ratio": Students (<25) and Retirees (>60) convert at 25%+, yet make up less than 5% of the call volume.

+"The Blue-Collar Trap": Blue-collar workers receive the most calls but have the lowest ROI.

+4. Duration Thresholds
+Calls exceeding 15 minutes (900s) have a diminishing return on investment and often indicate non-sales interactions (complaints).

+Action: Implement a soft operational cap at 12 minutes to preserve agent availability.